 States grown: AZ, CA, CO, IA, ID, IL, KS, MI, MN, MT, ND, NE, NM, NV, OK, OR, SD, TX, UT, WA, WI, WY

 Asclepias speciosa seeds.
-One gram.
 Showy milkweed.
-The seeds you will receive were hand collected by me in northern Nevada in September 2018.
+The seeds you will receive were hand collected by me in Reno Nevada or near Boise Idaho in September 2020.
 The seeds have been stored dry at room temperature.
 Milkweed seed viability remains high for most of a decade.
-This is a re-release of these great seeds.
-As of September 8, 2020 there are 30 packets available.
-These one gram packets contain nearly 100 seeds of Asclepias speciosa.
+The one gram packets contain approximately 100 seeds of Asclepias speciosa.

 Showy milkweed is the first milkweed species I found when I went out looking for milkweed in my community.

 Blooms: Showy milkweed blooms between May and September.
 The bloom on your plant will vary on the timing and duration of the bloom.
 The weather and water supply will determine the timing and length of the bloom.
 Blooms are 3"-8" in diameter and have many smaller blossoms.
 I watched these native plants through the 2014 season.
 What I saw was blooms opening on June 1st.
 The blooms continued thru late August.

 Seed pods: The early seed pods began forming August 1st.
 Seed pods from August 1st opened on September 7th.
 Seed pods continue to fully ripen and I expect them to expel nearly all their seeds by the end of September 30th.